ICAST 2004: Bass Industry Trends & New

 Venom Manufacturing Company, Inc.

-new Big Shot Tube.
-It's
+Maurice presented the new Big Shot Tube.

-inspired by the Goby, a chunky bottom-feeding baitfish that
+It's inspired by the Goby, a chunky bottom-feeding baitfish that

 factors into the diets of many Great Lakes bass.
 However this